 All Office documents are in plain English and publications are available in alternative formats on request.
 The Office's website meets the website accessibility requirements set out in the Accessibility and Inclusivity Standard under the Western Australia Whole of Government Digital Services Policy.
 Information published on the website can be viewed in alternative sizes.
-Online documents are published in PDF format, and written correspondence can be scanned with Optical Character Recognition and sent electronically in PDF format, compatible with screen readers.
+Online documents are published in PDF format, and correspondence can be sent by email and is scanned with Optical Character Recognition to PDF format, compatible with screen readers.

 Phone access is available through the National Relay Service for people with voice or hearing impairments calling the Office, and signs are provided in the reception area to assist visitors who have a hearing impairment.
-The Office also provides suitable equipment to enable employees with vision impairments to access electronic information.